This easy bucatini pasta recipe tossed with garlic shrimp and cherry tomatoes is made in under 30 minutes making it a great weeknight meal.

 If your grocery store has a specialty pasta section, check there too as it’s frequently considered a “special shape”.

-I love the grill just as much as the next person for its easy clean up but this quick pasta dinner is just as easy with 1 pot, 1 pan and just about 25 minutes.
+I love the grill just as much as the next person for its easy clean up but this quick pasta dinner is just as easy.
+A one pot, one pan meal that takes just about 25 minutes can’t be beat.

 If you want to check out more easy pasta recipes like this one, try creamy tomato farfalle (a replication of my favorite restaurant order as a kid) or my lightened up spaghetti alfredo (so creamy and good!).

 Lemon spinach feta pasta is also a quick meal that epitomizes summer flavor.

 - dash red pepper flakes

 - 1 pound cherry tomatoes